Filters Filters — Pool Filter Runtime: 24/7 vs Scheduled Operation Guide

 Energy Efficiency and Cost Considerations

-Running your filter continuously can dramatically increase energy costs, especially with single-speed pumps typically consume significant wattage during operation.
+Running your filter continuously can dramatically increase energy costs, especially with single-speed pumps, which consume significant wattage whenever they run.
 Actual energy consumption and costs vary widely based on pump size and local electricity rates.

 Strategic scheduling reduces these costs substantially.
 Running during off-peak hours when electricity rates are lower can significantly reduce operational expenses in areas with time-of-use pricing.
 Many utility companies offer reduced rates between 10 PM and 6 AM specifically for this purpose.